-Donations in-kind are valued at fair value.
+Donations in-kind are valued at fair value which is determined based on the valuation provided by donors not exceeding retail prices for similar goods at the time the goods were received.
 The recognition of donations in-kind is limited to donations where the Organization takes possession or constructive title of the donation in-kind and either the Organization was the original recipient of the donations, or was involved in partnership with the end user third party organization, or the donations were used in the Organization's programs.
 Donations in-kind are recorded as revenue and expense at the time when they are received by the beneficiary of the donation in-kind.